bozdoz/wp-plugin-recaptcha-jetpack/readme.txt

 [Jetpack](https://wordpress.org/plugins/jetpack/) makes it easy to add contact forms to your WordPress site, but you may want a simple way to add a [Google reCAPTCHA](https://www.google.com/recaptcha/) to prevent spam.
 This plugin will manipulate the Jetpack `[contact-form]` shortcode to prepend the Google script, add a button, and parse the response.

+This plugin allows both reCAPTCHA v2 and invisible reCAPTCHA (see screenshots and choose whatever works for you!).

 Shoot me a question about it on Twitter: [@bozdoz](https://www.twitter.com/bozdoz/).

+This plugin is open source on [GitHub](https://github.com/bozdoz/wp-plugin-recaptcha-jetpack)!

 == Installation ==